benhoyt/benhoyt.github.com/writings/count-words.md

 }
 ```

-I definitely like what I've seen and heard about Rust, and I'd learn it over modern C++ any day (though I understand it's got a fairly steep learning curve ... and quite a few `!?&|<>` sigils).
+I definitely like what I've seen and heard about Rust, and I'd learn it over modern C++ any day, though I understand it's got a fairly steep learning curve ... and quite a few `!?&|<>` sigils.

 For the optimized version, I'll include his comments here (and copy the code from `try_main` on):